UniMath/agda-unimath/src/foundation/vectors-set-quotients.lagda.md

     ( set-quotient-vector-Set n A R)
-    ( reflecting-map-quotient-vector-map n A R)) pr1 (is-set-quotient-vector-set-quotient n A R X) = is-section-inv-precomp-vector-set-quotient n A R X pr2 (is-set-quotient-vector-set-quotient n A R X) = is-retraction-inv-precomp-vector-set-quotient n A R X
+    ( reflecting-map-quotient-vector-map n A R)) pr1 (is-set-quotient-vector-set-quotient n A R X) = section-precomp-vector-set-quotient n A R X pr2 (is-set-quotient-vector-set-quotient n A R X) = is-retraction-inv-precomp-vector-set-quotient n A R X
 ```